SEX (see MARRIAGE; ADULTERY; FORNICATION)

 Man was created to live forever, but because of sin we are living in a “cursed” world (Genesis 3:17) and in dying bodies.
 When someone’s sins have been forgiven by God, his spirit receives eternal life, and though his body will die, it will be resurrected as a new body.
 “Who shall change our vile body, that it may be fashioned like unto his glorious body…” (Philippians 3:21; see also 1 Corinthians 15:50–53).

-Are some sins greater than other sins?
+Some sins are greater than other sins!

 There are many verses in the Bible that teach that some sins are greater than other sins.
 Not only are the consequences of the sin greater, but the sin itself is worse than other sins.
 Some have used the verse: “For whosoever shall keep the whole law, and yet offend in one point, he is guilty of all” (James 2:10).
 They interpret this verse to say that all sins are equal, and they say, “Sin is sin.”
 It is true that all sin breaks fellowship with God, but this verse does not say “all sins are the same” or that if one steals, he is also guilty of murder.
 But it teaches that if you break even one commandment, you still broke God’s law, even if you kept all the other commandments.
-If a person breaks only one link in a chain, he still broke the whole chain.
+If a person breaks only one link in a chain, he has still broken the whole chain.

 Jesus Christ, Moses, and others taught that some sins were greater than others.

 1) “Jesus answered, Thou couldest have no power at all against me, except it were given thee from above: therefore he that delivered me unto thee hath the greater sin” (John 19:11; see also 1 Chronicles 21:8).
-It is important that one does not go by his dogma, seminary professor, or college text book but instead by the plain teachings of our Lord.
-For some reason I have found this teaching more prevalent among those who teach hyper-Calvinism.

-3) “For he rent Israel from the house of David; and they made Jeroboam the son of Nebat king: and Jeroboam drave Israel from following the Lord, and made them sin a great sin” (2 Kings 17:21).
+3) “Jeroboam drave Israel from following the Lord, and made them sin a great sin” (2 Kings 17:21).

 6) “Flee fornication.
 Every sin that a man doeth is without the body; but he that committeth fornication sinneth against his own body” (1 Corinthians 6:18).
 Sexual sins involve one’s body and a Christian’s body is the temple of the Holy Spirit.

-7) Keep back thy servant also from presumptuous sins; let them not have dominion over me: then shall I be upright, and I shall be innocent from the great transgression (Psalm 19:13)8)
+8) Keep back thy servant also from presumptuous sins; let them not have dominion over me: then shall I be upright, and I shall be innocent from the great transgression (Psalm 19:13)

-8) Not every sin in the Bible is called an “abomination” (Deuteronomy 22:5) or “scarlet” sin.
+10) In truth there are not “little white lies” but not every sin in the Bible is called an “abomination” (Deuteronomy 22:5) or a “scarlet” sin.
 But God can forgive even “great” sins: “Come now, and let us reason together, saith the Lord: though your sins be as scarlet, they shall be as white as snow; though they be red like crimson, they shall be as wool” (Isaiah 1:18).
-Can we become sinless?

 In this life we will never become sinless.
 “If we say that we have no sin, we deceive ourselves, and the truth is not in us.
 If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.
 If we say that we have not sinned, we make him a liar, and his word is not in us” (1 John 1:8–10).
 John the apostle, who wrote this, did not say, “If you say that you have no sin…,” nor did he say, “If you confess your sins…,” though this would still be true.
-Instead he put himself in this verse and said, “If we say that we have no sin…” and “If we confess our sins…” This passage was written in the present tense, so John was not referring to some time before he was saved, but even as an apostle, he still had “sins” (see FORGIVENESS).
+Instead, he put himself in this verse and said, “If we say that we have no sin…” and “If we confess our sins…” This passage was written in the present tense, so John was not referring to sometime before he was saved, but even as an apostle, he still had “sins” (see FORGIVENESS).

 SICKNESS (see HEALING)